abodezoabi/SSB_ex2/README.md

 Copy code
 make clean
 This assignment demonstrates a comprehensive implementation of a graph class in C++, showcasing various operator overloads and functionalities for graph manipulation and comparison.
 The provided Makefile simplifies the process of compiling and running the demonstration and tests, ensuring an efficient workflow.

-#After testing the Algorithms we found that te operators we defined had no influence no any of the Algorithms we implemented in the first assignment.
+After testing the algorithms, we found that the operators we defined had no influence on any of the algorithms we implemented in the first assignment.